thSupply issues continue to hamper the manufacturing of key models.

 In the automotive sector, a reduction in microchip orders in 2020 due to an anticipated (and prolonged) lull in new vehicle sales, combined with an increasing over-reliance on semiconductor chips for ever-more advanced vehicle features has exacerbated the problem.

-According to data from IHS, Deloitte analysis, electronic components have zoomed from around 18% of total vehicle cost in 2000 to 40% today and are expected to reach 45% by 2030.
+According to data from IHS, Deloitte analysis, electronic components have zoomed from around 18% of total vehicle cost in 2000 to 40% today.
+These numbers are expected to reach 45% by 2030.

-The biggest shortage in semiconductor chips is, according to many industry experts, centred around 200 mm wafers which are used to create the lower end microchips found in many integrated circuits and popular consumer items—ranging from cars to electronic devices such as gaming consoles, smartphones and home appliances.
+The biggest shortage in semiconductor chips is, according to many industry experts, centred around 200 mm wafers.
+These wafers are used to create lower-end microchips that are found in many integrated circuits and popular consumer items.
+Items ranging from cars to electronic devices such as graphics cards, gaming consoles, smartphones and home appliances.

 Global supply chain fragility, which has been exposed and amplified by the pandemic, plus the fact that the majority of the world’s microchips are sourced from just two manufacturers, Taiwan Semiconductor Manufacturing Co., and Samsung Electronics Co. has only exacerbated the problem.